saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

 **Answer**: Back channel, Even though the request method is GET, this is a back-channel request since the JavaScript code handles the HTTP response directly.
 :::

-:::cautionIs the following JavaScript code making a front-channel or back-channel request?
+:::warning Is the following JavaScript code making a front-channel or back-channel request?
 ```javascript
 window.location = 'https://authorization-server.com/authorize?client_id=example';
 ```